 Today, if you don’t have a presence on the Internet, you are mired way back in the 20th Century and going nowhere fast.
-Your most basic building block and ultimately most important online tool is a domain name.
+Your most basic building block and your most valuable online tool is a domain name.
 A meaningful domain name lays the foundation for Internet marketing, and it has bottom line intellectual property value.
 Try searching for “GoDaddy or Namecheap $.99 domains” to find a low starting price for your domain.

 With you, the artist, being a brand, it is preferable you have your name as part of your domain name.
-Get a $5.99 .COM from GoDaddy.
 Your name is the most searchable term relating to your business and your brand.
 It makes sense to include it in your domain name.
 Never, ever, ever let anyone own your domain name for you in their account.
-If you are in such a deal, open an account at a registrar and get your domain transferred to your account, immediately!
+If you are in such an arrangement, open an account at a registrar and get your domain transferred to your account, immediately!

-You do not want to be in the position of asking for access to your domain, or scrambling to gain control of your domain because a well-meaning family member or flaky web dev crapped out on you.
-Even it is your name, if you are not the registrant and account owner, you can lose your domain and be powerless to do anything about it.
+You do not want to be in the position of asking for access to your domain or scrambling to gain control of your domain because a well-meaning family member or flaky web dev crapped out on you.
+Even it is your name in the domain, if you are not the registrant and account owner, you can lose your domain and be powerless to do anything about it.

 There are all kinds of solutions.
 Some cookie cutter deals, some templates that you cannot download and move to another host, and others where you own the hosting account.
 The latter is preferable as it gives you the most control over your website.
-There are circumstances where this is not practical, but I believe you should strive to make it happen for you, if you can.
-WordPress is often the best solution for artists who have some tech skills or help from someone who does.
+There are circumstances where this is not practical, but I believe you should strive to make it happen for you if you can.
+WordPress is a viable solution for artists who have some tech skills or can get reliable help from someone who does.

 Personalized Email Address

 Get setup on IMAP instead of POP so you can sync your email across your all the devices you use to access it.
-Or, get a Google Apps paid account or Microsoft Office 365.
+Or, get a Google Suites paid account or Microsoft Office 365.
 Zoho.com/mail offers a free option.
-Taking the easy way by using a freebie email account is not the way to save money.
+Taking the easy way by using a freebie email account is not the way to save time or money.
 It is the way to look cheap, and less professional than you could be.
 Save on something else and invest in the best you can afford for hosting and email.
 These are your long-term bread and butter tools.
 Go first class with them.

 Email Marketing Program